Salahaldin International School opened its doors to students in September of 2009.

 Dismissal time for students is at 1:40 pm on Thursdays.

 The school offers free remedial classes for the students who may need more tutoring depending on their academic performance after school once a week for all subjects.
-Every Monday from 3:00 pm to 4:00 pm is arranged for remedial sessions in whole school.
+Every Wednesday from 3:00 pm to 4:00 pm is arranged for remedial sessions in the whole school.

 Report cards are issued three times a year at the end of each trimester and parents are invited to discuss their child’s progress during Parent-Teacher Conference which is held once every trimester.